hoang-ho/DistributedP2PNetwork/doc/testVerify.md

 **Test case 2**:

-Paste the following in the config file:
+Paste the following in the Config.txt file:

 ```
 0 buyer 8080 fish 2 8082